Halcyoninae/Halcyon_v2/README.txt

     1. Jack Meng
     2. Halcyoninae
     3. Yttrium Terminus

 NOTE: Any downloads and releases under any circumstances, whether it just be reuploaded are not considered official vendors.
 Official releases are only
 provided and signed by the above vendors.
 Use extern. vendors with caution

 All builds are designed to be an archive file which will each contain their respective usage
 README (based on their version).

     Release Exec Types:
-        1. Fat-JAR
-            -A JAR archive file
-            that contains
-            everything the
-            program needs.
-        2. General Archive Bundle
+        1. General Archive Bundle
             -ZIP
             -Tarball
-        3. Specifc Platform PKG
+        2. Specifc Platform PKG
             -RPM
             -MSI
             -EXE
-        4. Specific Platform Exec.
+        3. Specific Platform Exec.
     Dev.
 Release Exec Types:
         1. General Archive Bundle
             -Tarball